Difference Between Agile vs Waterfall

 Key Differences Between Agile vs Waterfall

 Let us discuss some of the major differences between Agile vs Waterfall:

-- The waterfall methodology is sequential and linear, whereas the Agile methodology is incremental and iterative.
+- First, the waterfall methodology is sequential and linear, whereas the Agile methodology is incremental and iterative.

 - Scaling up projects, that is, further building them via additional features and versions, is limited in agile, whereas it is easily done in agile.